rebelsky/csc207c/_readings/standard-methods.md

 title: Standard object methods
 link: true
 ---
-_Summarye: We consider the standard methods that all (or most) objects provide.
+_Summary: We consider the standard methods that all (or most) objects provide.

 _Prerequisites_: [Basics of Java](intro-java), [Classes and objects](writing-classes).